- Why Does CBD Oil Make Me Sleepy?

 Although CBD and THC have similar structures, they operate differently.
 When you consume either cannabinoid, they become absorbed into the bloodstream and affect the endocannabinoid system (ECS).
 This system contains CB1 and CB2 receptors, endocannabinoids, and enzymes.

 Anandamide and 2-AG are the two key endocannabinoids identified so far.
 Our body sends them as needed to keep it in a state of balance.
 The CB1 and CB2 receptors are located throughout the body.
 You find CB1 receptors mainly in the central nervous system.
 The CB2 receptors are primarily in the peripheral nervous system.
 Endocannabinoids can bind to either receptor.
-The enzymes break down endocannabinoids when they have completed their function.

 How Does CBD Oil Make You Sleepy?